yi213-robotic/yi213-robotic.github.io/_pages/about.md

   - /about.html
 ---

-Greeting!
-I am Yi Wang, a robotic researcher (PHD) student at UNH.
-My research interest is about algorithmic robotic motion planning, bidirectional heuristic search, optimal controller, ect.
-I am currently collabariting with Professor Oren Salzman and Dr. Eyal Weiss at Tchnion.
+Hello!
+I am Yi Wang, a PhD student in robotics at the University of New Hampshire (UNH).
+My research focuses on algorithmic robotic motion planning, bidirectional heuristic search, and optimal control.
+I am currently collaborating with Professor Oren Salzman and Dr. Eyal Weiss at Technion.

 Recent Posts
 ======